BYD Shark 6

-The BYD Shark or BYD Shark 6 in some markets is a plug-in hybrid mid-size pickup truck manufactured by BYD Auto since 2024.
+The BYD Shark 6 (also called the BYD Shark in some markets) is a plug-in hybrid mid-size pickup truck manufactured by the Chinese auto manufacturing company BYD Auto.
 The vehicle debuted in Mexico in May 2024 as the first light utility vehicle model made by BYD.
-It is based on a body-on-frame chassis with a Dual Mode Off-Road (DMO) hybrid drivetrain, similar to the platform used on the Fangchengbao Bao 5.
+It is based on a body-on-frame chassis with a Dual Mode Off-Road (DMO) hybrid drivetrain, similar to the platform used on the Denza B5.

+The model will be marketed in China in 2026 under the Fangchengbao brand, as the Fangchengbao Shark (方程豹鲨鱼 (Fāngchéngbào Shāyú)).

 History

 In April 2024, BYD announced that it will be naming its first pickup truck the BYD Shark.
 The BYD Shark was first introduced in Mexico on 14 May 2024.
 It is the first time BYD had a vehicle global debut launch outside China, as the BYD Shark is not marketed in China.
 The model is produced in China at BYD Super Intelligent Factory in Zhengzhou, Henan.

 The BYD Shark later expanded into other international markets.
 It was launched in Brazil in October 2024 as part of BYD’s broader Latin American strategy.
 In Australia, the model—marketed as the BYD Shark 6—became available for order on 29 October 2024, with first deliveries commencing later that year.